Pierre Ruffaut

-Pierre Ruffaut (born 17 June 1987) is a French professional footballer who plays as midfielder for Andrézieux.
+Pierre Ruffaut (born 17 June 1987) is a French professional footballer who plays as midfielder for Championnat National 3 club Onet-le-Château.

 Career

 Ruffaut was a longtime player of Moulins, and at the age of 29 transferred to Rodez AF in 2016.
 He made his professional debut with Rodez in a 2–0 Ligue 2 win over AJ Auxerre on 26 July 2019.

 On 3 June 2021 he moved to Cholet on a one-year deal.

 On 1 July 2022, Ruffaut signed with Andrézieux in Championnat National 2.